 Emotional intelligence is a trait we can help our children with at a very early age.
 As every toddler develops at a different rate, there are a few activities and strategies that can help you help Baby learn how to label, understand, and cope with all of his changing emotions.

 - Feelings boards: These tools can be found online, or you can even make your own, if you’re feeling a little crafty.
 Feelings boards are a fantastic tool for helping to teach toddlers about emotions.
 These boards come in wood, felt, plastic, paper, and other materials, and show figures making facial expressions that show a range of feelings, which are labeled on the board.
 Playing with these boards can help toddlers understand the range of emotions that exist, as well as the facial cues and the symptoms that often go with each one.
 The boards can be helpful for beginning the conversation with Baby about emotions, and are also a great tool to use in the moments of frustration or melt-down to help him put a name to what he is feeling.
 You can grab the board and ask Baby to point or label the face on the board that represents how he is feeling.
-This is a way for him to express themselves in the moment, and can even help him out the next time, when he might remember how to label that emotion in the moment.
+This is a way for him to express himself in the moment, and can even help him out the next time, when he might remember how to label that emotion in the moment.

 - Read books about feelings: Even for adults, reading has been shown to help build feelings of empathy.
 For toddlers, reading can also give them the framework to start thinking about feelings, and can start to introduce ideas about emotions when toddlers are calm, and might be able to think more clearly about what they’re hearing.